XmacsLabs/mogan/README.md

 **We create Mogan Editor for everyone to learn and create science and technology.**

 ## Contact Us
-You are welcome to contact us via the following ways to share your experience, provide suggestions or report issues on Mogan Editor.
-Interested developers and volunteer contributors are also most welcome to join Xmacs Labs.
+You are sincerely welcome to contact us via the following ways to share your experience, provide suggestions or report issues on Mogan Editor.
+Interested developers and volunteer contributors are also warmly welcome to join Xmacs Labs.
 - Bilibili：[沈浪熊猫儿](https://space.bilibili.com/28058658)
 - Gitee：[墨者实验室](https://gitee.com/XmacsLabs/)
 - GitHub: [XmacsLabs](https://github.com/XmacsLabs)